Peterbilt vs Kenworth: Which is Better?

 Kenworth focus: efficiency and technology.

 The initial cost investment for a Kenworth is slightly cheaper than Peterbilt.
-This makes it a better choice for businesses that need to run and maintain numerous vehicles, especially considering the superior comfort, visibility, and maneuverability of the vehicle.
+This makes it a better choice for businesses that need to run and maintain numerous vehicles, all while maintaining excellent comfort, driving visibility, and maneuverability.

 Why Buy Kenworth: